ECRomaneli/woole/README.md

 ## How it Works

-Woole provides two modules: the server and the client.
-The server sets up an HTTP Tunnel, sends requests to the client, and waits for responses.
-The client retrieves requests using the configured tunnel, performs reverse-proxy operations, stores the information, and sends responses back to the server.
-Additionally, the client provides a sniffing tool.
+Woole consists of two primary modules: the Woole Client and the Woole Server.
+The server establishes a gRPC tunnel, facilitates the transmission of requests to the client, and awaits corresponding responses.
+The client, utilizing the configured tunnel, processes incoming requests, performs reverse-proxy operations, logs the relevant data, and returns the responses to the server.
+Additionally, the client includes an integrated sniffing tool for enhanced request analysis and debugging.

 &nbsp;